 Cost-Effective – Within the first year of installation, homeowners see a drastic reduction in utility bills.
 Eventually, you can achieve total independence from local utility companies, while escaping the ever-increasing rates of electricity.
 Also, there are some pretty sweet tax benefits for installing solar roofing.

-Long-Lasting – Solar tiles are built to last, and the cost of maintenance and repair are nothing compared to normal roofing repairs and materials.
-Solar tiles are highly rated against wind, hail and fire.
+Long-Lasting – Solar tiles are built to last, and the cost of maintenance and repair is nothing compared to normal roofing repairs and materials.
+Solar tiles are highly rated against wind, hail, and fire.
 Tesla solar tiles are all certified to the highest ratings a roof can get when it comes to weather.

 Back-Up Power – You may ask ‘What about cloudy days, or bad weather?
 How do the panels get power from the sun?’
 Technological advances had been made to allow the panels and tiles to collect energy it’s gathered in the day and use it as a backup for those days where the sun is not prominent.
 You will always have a continuous supply of power.

 Determining The Right Roofing Material For Your Home

 At the end of the day, determining which roofing material is right for you comes down to personal preference and your budget.
 There are times where certain roofing materials will provide a distinct benefit you should take advantage of, but for the most part, it boils down to what you want and what you can afford.
 Determining the actual cost depends on how long you plan to be in your home.
 For instance, a metal roof costs more per square foot than an asphalt roof.
 However, the metal roof will long outlast the asphalt roof, ultimately making it cost less in the long run.
 The upfront cost may be higher, but if you take advantage of the metal roof’s full lifespan, you’ll come out money ahead.